-- There are four general areas of memory in a process. - The text area contains the instructions for the application and is fixed in size. - The static data area is also fixed in size and contains: - Global variables - Static local variables - String and sometimes floating-point constants - The run-time stack - Contains activation records, each containing information associated with a function invocation. - Saved values of callee-saved registers - Local variables and arguments not allocated to registers. - Space for the maximum words of arguments passed on stack to other functions. - The heap contains dynamically allocated data (e.g. data allocated by the new operator in C++ or malloc function call in C).
+There are four general areas of memory in a process.

+- The text area contains the instructions for the application. - Text area may contain data (constants), accessed using PC-relative addressing mode - The static data area is also fixed in size and contains: - Global variables, static local variables, string and sometimes floating-point constants

+• The run-time stack

+- Contains activation records (information associated with a function invocation). - Saved values of callee-saved registers - Local variables and arguments not allocated to registers. - Space for the maximum words of arguments passed on stack to other functions. - The heap contains dynamically allocated data - e.g. data allocated by the new operator in C++ or malloc function call in C.